 \section{Strong multiplicity one in terms of the standard \texorpdfstring{$L$}{L}-functions}

 In this section, we aim to give a result of distinguishing paramodular newforms by using the standard $L$-functions.
 More precisely, we will first prove the cuspidality of the automorphic representation associated to the standard $L$-function for a Hecke eigenform of type {\bf (G)}; see Theorem~\ref{Thm Pi5 cuspidal unitary} below.
-As a consequence, we give a result of distinguishing paramodular cusp forms in terms of such $L$-functions from Galois representations theoretic approach; see Theorem~\ref{main thm 2} below.
-We will assume that $k\geq 3$ through this section.
-Recall that such condition on $k$ essentially comes from Galois side; see Remark~\ref{rk 2 after main thm 2} above for more precise details.
+As a consequence, we will give a result about distinguishing paramodular cusp forms in terms of such $L$-functions via the Galois representation theoretic approach; see Theorem~\ref{main thm 2} below.